 The sulforaphane would also be carried back to the hive in the nectar and pollen, I would presume.

-That's the reason we only do a very coarse filtering of our raw honey to allow all the pollen through, carrying its benefits too for our well-being.
+That is the reason we only do a very coarse filtering of our raw honey to allow all the pollen through, also carrying its benefits for our well-being.

 Researchers have found that bruising and chopping the broccoli florets, followed by very light cooking as in a stir fry is best.

 An important step in the process is an enzyme in the plant called myrosinase; it is denatured by prolonged cooking reducing the production of sulforaphane.